 Section 1.2.1: What is a web service?

-A web service is a web accessible resource that offers some collection of operations invoked using a documented protocol (see the USGIN glossary entry describing web services).
+A web service is a web-accessible resource that offers some collection of operations invoked using a documented protocol (see the USGIN glossary entry describing web services).
 This protocol specifies syntax for requesting each operation, including definition of what input parameters are required, what changes will be effected on the server by the operation, and what kind of output will be returned to the client that invokes the operation.
 An important part of this protocol is the message format used to encode information sent to the server in a request, and to encode information returned by the server.
 In our example cases here, the message format of particular interest is the XML encoding used to transmit requested data back to the client computer.
 By using standardized requests and responses, client software can make requests for data regardless of server configuration.
 The service defines an interface a client uses to interact with a server; this interface decouples the client and server, allowing the two systems to develop independently without having to re-engineer their interaction.

 This tutorial focuses on XML data interchange documents that are returned by Open Geospatial Consortium web feature services (WFS), which are currently used by USGIN and the State Geothermal Data project for data exchange.